bsmith89/midas2-wiki/MIDAS-2.0-Operations.md

    102181     0.034            0.023          38.567          27.530         2
    ```

-# midas_merge_snps: pooled-sample core-genome SNP calling
+# midas_merge_snps

-The pipeline can be broken down into the following steps:
+The pooled-sample core-genome SNP calling pipeline can be broken down into the following steps:

 - first pass: pool nucleotide variants from the input samples

 - second pass: (based on the pooled data)
   determine if a genomic site is core: non-zero depth in >= 95% of samples (`site_prevalence`), and further on if the core genomic site is a SNP: major/minor alleles (`allele_frequency`)